UTSCCSCC01/finalprojectf22-bravo-six/README.md

 and combining it with social media, and content creation where you can:

-* Upload your gym pics!
+* Upload your gym pics
-* Publish your nutrition, and workout plans for the community!
+* Publish your nutrition, and workout plans for the community
-* Amass a large following, and build your fitness reputation!
+* Amass a large following, and build your fitness reputation

 ## Motivation